 Create a convincing need statement

 Your need statement is where you make your official ask for funding in a way that persuades a reader to select your nonprofit.
-It's all about balancing what you want to receive and what the funder is looking for in return.
+Make it short, sweet, and thoughtful to show you understand your funder's goals.

-This is the time to be highly specific and entice someone to continue reading your application through to the end.
 Help your readers feel confident that they have all the information about a specific problem you’re addressing and why the funding you’re requesting makes a timely difference.

 Offer clarity in your project and organization descriptions